nest-desktop/nest-desktop/docs/user/setup.rst

 |

 Singularity is an application container for **Linux** systems.
-For more information read the full documentation of the Singularity `here <https://sylabs.io/docs/>`__.
+For more information read the full documentation of Singularity `here <https://sylabs.io/docs/>`__.

 1. Clone a working copy from the repository and go to the folder: